Want your perfect workout program?

 The elevated heel squat exercise is a great lower body exercise as it allows your torso to stay upright, targeting the front of your upper legs targeting your quads more than the glutes.
 That said, your glutes will be targeted as well and through a fairly large range of motion.

 By raising your heels, you’re increasing the range of motion at your knee.
 This targets more of your quadriceps muscle fibers.
-But if your form isn’t correct and your knees push too far forward in front of your toes, you can feel pain in your knees.
+However, if your form isn’t correct and your knees push too far forward in front of your toes, you can feel pain in your knees.
 But incorrect form certainly isn’t the only reason, and it could be from a previous knee injury.

 Related: